blade-ui-kit/blade-icons/README.md

 ];
 ```

 If you don't want any classes to be applied by default then leave this as an empty string.
+Additionally, the same option is available in sets so you can set default classes on every set.

+The sequence in which classes get applied is `<global classes> <set classes> <explicit classes>`.
+You can always override this by passing an explicit class with your attributes.

 ## Usage